Elise Lindqvist: Until age 58

 Elise Lindqvist had a difficult upbringing, experiencing sexual violence starting from age 5.
 She furthermore was threatened, locked-in, and moved around many times.
 It was believed that she might be mentally impaired, even though she only had suffered an injury to her hearing system.
 Her mother left her father, who was an alcoholic.
 After that, things became worse for Elise.
 She ran away from home when she was 14, lived with another family, and finished school.
 At age 16, she "worked" as a prostitute for the first time.
 She says that her stepmother was the first person to prostitute her out.

 She later got married, and had a daughter.
 Her husband was abusive towards her though.
 She tried to cope with this by taking prescription drugs and drinking alcohol.
 Eventually, she divorced him.

 Transformation and volunteering

 After a breakdown at age 58, she was sent to Mössebergs health resort in Falköping.
 The resort was run by Daga and Larseric Janson, who took care of Elise for a whole year.

-In the mid-1990s, Elise got involved with Klara Church and Friedns of Klara Church in Stockholm.
+In the mid-1990s, Elise got involved with Klara Church and Friends of Klara Church in Stockholm.
 The pastor of the perish, Carl-Erik Sahlberg, has centered the social work of the church on helping the homeless and prostitutes.
 Elise works with the prostitutes on Malmskillnadsgatan every Friday night.
 She said in an interview that "her greatest joy is to see the transformation of girls who left the street and fought on".

 She is most commonly called "The Mother", but sometimes also "Steel Grandmother" and "The Angel".